 Temporal paths differ crucially from standard paths in several aspects.
-For example, Kempe, Kleinberg, and Kumar~\cite{KKK00} observed that the temporal analog of Menger's theorem does not hold: the size of a maximum separator may differ from the maximum number of internally node-disjoint temporal paths, rendering the problem of finding $k$ node-disjoint temporal paths between two vertices \textsf{NP}-hard.
-A further important difference is that temporal paths are not composable, when the first path ends at a later time step than the second path starts.
-Consequently, the reachability relation is nontransitive, with structural and algorithmic consequences.
-Bhadra and Ferreira~\cite{BF03} introduced the notion of temporal components---subsets of vertices that can reach each other by temporal paths.
+In an early work, Kempe, Kleinberg, and Kumar~\cite{KKK00} observed that the temporal analog of Menger's theorem does not hold: the size of a maximum separator may differ from the maximum number of internally node-disjoint temporal paths, causing the problem of finding $k$ node-disjoint temporal paths between two vertices \textsf{NP}-hard.
+Observe that temporal paths are not composable when the first path ends after the second path starts, which makes the reachability relation not transitive, with structural and algorithmic consequences.
+In another seminal article, Bhadra and Ferreira~\cite{BF03} study the existence of temporal components---subsets of vertices that can reach each other by temporal paths.
 They distinguish between \emph{open components}, allowing paths to travel outside the component, and \emph{closed components}, requiring that all paths remain inside.
-In both cases, they observe that, because of the nontransitivity, (inclusion-wise) maximal temporal components may overlap, and that the \emph{component problem} which asks for the existence of a component of a given size~$k$ is \textsf{NP}-hard.
-Interestingly, closed components correspond to vertex-induced subgraphs that are themselves \TC, a quite natural concept.
+In both cases, they show that the absence of transitivity implies that (inclusion-wise) maximal temporal components may overlap, and the problem of finding such a component of given size~$k$ is also \textsf{NP}-hard.
+Interestingly, closed components correspond to vertex-induced subgraphs that are themselves \TC, a quite fundamental concept.